MLH/GitHub-Education-Hackathon-Grant-Fund-2023/README.md

 ### Instructions

-- Click on the README.md file and hit the 'copy raw contents' <br> The icon looks like two overlapping squares.
+- Click on the README.md file and hit the 'copy raw contents' icon.
+  - It should look like two overlapping squares.
 - Go back to the main repository landing page and hit 'Add File.'
 - We're going to be creating a new markdown file.
 - The markdown file should be named ```{Your Hackathon Name}-{Year of Event}.md.```